polskapeeps/GrindTime-WrkHrs/readme.md

 2. **Log Time**: Fill in the date, start time, end time, and optional description, then click "Add Entry"
 3. **View History**: All your entries appear in the table below, sorted by date (newest first)
 4. **Filter Entries**: Use the date filters to view entries within a specific time period
-5. **Export Data**: Generate a CSV of your filtered entries for use in spreadsheets
+5. **Export Data**: Generate a CSV of your filtered entries for use in spreadsheets with proper filenames based on your date range

 ## Data Privacy